EvanKomp/aide_predict/docs/user_guide/caching.md

 isinstance(model, CacheMixin)  # True if model supports caching
 ```

+NOTE: When wrapping a new model, it is recommended that `CacheMixin` be inherited first behind `ProteinModelWrapper`.
+This ensures that the final model outputs after any processing conducted by other mixins is what get cached, preventing any unnecessary recomputation.

 ## Cache Location

 Caches are stored in a `cache` subdirectory of the model's metadata folder: